sequentialread/password-manager/ReadMe.md

 ```

-My bucket S3 API endpoint (displayed under the bucket in the backblaze web interface) was `s3.us-west-000.backblazeb2.com`.
+My bucket's S3-compatible-API endpoint (displayed under the bucket in the backblaze web interface) was `s3.us-west-000.backblazeb2.com`.

 When setting the environment variables, I set them like this: